Lenticular printing: Covers for books, music albums and movies

 The lenticular picture on the album cover for the Rolling Stones' 1967 LP Their Satanic Majesties Request was manufactured by Vari-Vue, as well as the postcards and other promotional items that accompanied the release.
-Other lenticular LP covers include Johnny Cash's The Holy Land (1969) and The Stranglers' The Raven.
+Other lenticular LP covers include Johnny Cash's The Holy Land (1969) and The Stranglers' The Raven (1979).

 In the 2010s lenticular covers for LPs became a bit more common, especially for deluxe re-releases.

-In 1973 the band Saturnalia had lenticular labels on their Magical Love picture disc lp.
+In 1973, the band Saturnalia had lenticular labels on their Magical Love picture disc LP.

-From around the mid-1990s some lenticular cd covers were produced (mostly for limited editions), including Pet Shop Boys' Alternative (1995) with an image of Chris changing into Neil, The Sacrilicious Sounds of the Supersuckers (1995), Tool's Ænima (1996), Velvet Underground's Loaded 2CD version (1997), Kraftwerk Expo2000 (1999) and David Bowie's Hours (1999).
-Ministry's 2007 The last sucker had an image of George W. Bush changing into a monstrous, alien-like face.
+From around the mid-1990s some lenticular CD covers were produced (mostly for limited editions), including Pet Shop Boys' Alternative (1995) with an image of Chris changing into Neil, the Supersuckers' The Sacrilicious Sounds of the Supersuckers (1995), Download's Furnace album (1995) and Microscopic EP (1996), Tool's Ænima (1996), The Wildhearts' Fishing for Luckies (1996), Kylie Minogue's Impossible Princess (1997), the Velvet Underground's Loaded 2CD version (1997), Kraftwerk's "Expo 2000" (1999) and David Bowie's Hours (1999).
+Ministry's The Last Sucker album (2007) had an image of George W. Bush changing into a monstrous, alien-like face.
+In 1996, alternative rock band Garbage produced a 7" vinyl with a lenticular cover for their "Milk" single release.

-In the 2010s lenticular covers for movies on DVD and Blu-ray became quite common.
+In the 2010s, lenticular covers for movies on DVD and Blu-ray became quite common.

-Lenticular covers have also been used as a collectible cover variant for comic books since the 1990s; Marvel, DC, and other publishers have created such covers with animated or 3-D effects.
+Lenticular covers have also been used as a collectible cover variant for comic books since the 1990s; Marvel, DC, and other publishers have created such covers with animated or 3D effects.

 Lentograph

 In August 1967 the trademark Lentograph was filed by Victor Anderson 3D Studios, Inc. (registered in October 1968).
 Lentographs were marketed as relatively large lenticular plates (16 x 12 inches / 12 × 8 inches), often found in an illuminated brass frame.
-Commonly found are 3D pictures of Paul Cunningham's biblical displays with sculpted figurines in dramatic poses based on paintings (Plate 501-508), a family of teddy bears in a domestic scene, Plate No. 106 Evening Flowers, Plate No. 115 Goldilocks and 3 bears, Plate No. 124 Bijou (a white poodle), Plate No. 121 Midday Respite (a taxidermied young deer in a forest setting), Plate No. 213 Red Riding Hood.
-Also known are a harbor scene (Plate No. 114), Plate No. 118 Japanese Floral, Plate No. 123 Faustus (a yorky dog) and Plate No. 212 of a covered bridge.
+Commonly found are 3D pictures of Paul Cunningham's biblical displays with sculpted figurines in dramatic poses based on paintings (Plate 501–508), a family of teddy bears in a domestic scene, Plate No. 106 Evening Flowers, Plate No. 115 Goldilocks and 3 bears, Plate No. 124 Bijou (a white poodle), Plate No. 121 Midday Respite (a taxidermied young deer in a forest setting), Plate No. 213 Red Riding Hood.
+Also known are a harbor scene (Plate No. 114), Plate No. 118 Japanese Floral, Plate No. 123 Faustus (a Yorkie dog) and Plate No. 212 of a covered bridge.